-We are particularly interested in two basic interactions of the blood coagulation cascade, i.e., the interaction of prothrombin with prothrombinase leading to generation of thrombin and blood clotting, and the interaction of the thrombin-thrombomodulin complex with protein C initiating the negative feed-back loop of the coagulation response.
+We are interested in two basic interactions of the blood coagulation cascade, i.e., the interaction of prothrombin with prothrombinase leading to generation of thrombin and blood clotting, and the interaction of the thrombin-thrombomodulin complex with protein C initiating the negative feed-back loop that shuts down the coagulation response.
 Both of these interactions have been studied for decades by several groups but remain in need of structural information.

-- Chen, Z., Pelc, L.A. & Di Cera, E. Crystal structure of prethrombin-1.
-Proc Natl Acad Sci U S A 107, 19278-19283 (2010).
+- Chen Z, Pelc LA, Di Cera E. Crystal structure of prethrombin-1.
+Proc Natl Acad Sci U S A (2010) 107, 19278-19283.